Quackgrass, Don't Call Me Crabgrass

 The best way to eliminate true Crabgrass is by thickening your lawn.
 This can be achieved by seeding in the late Summer or early Fall, mowing high, and watering 1-2 times per week, instead of daily.
 You can also apply an organic fertilizer that contains corn gluten meal like our Earth Turf Spring Organic Lawn Fertilizer to help prevent new Crabgrass seeds from germinating.
 Read more about how to control Crabgrass naturally here.

-How to Climinate Quackgrass?
+How to Eliminate Quackgrass?

 Quackgrass is actually more difficult to eliminate than Crabgrass.
 Unlike Crabgrass, Quackgrass is a perennial that does not die each season.
 The best way to handle Quackgrass organically is to overseed the area with desirable grasses, mow regularly, and fertilize organically to encourage the healthy grasses to outcompete the Quackgrass.
 If it's really bothering you, you can do a spot chemical spray, with something like Roundup, and reseed the entire area.
 Roundup contains chemicals and will kill any surrounding grass, in addition to the Quackgrass.
 Use sparingly if you decide to go this route.